Olesya251925/backend-5lab/README.md

 The request should include the `userId` (the ID of the user) to check enrollment information specific to that user.

-To run the project, you need to install the necessary dependencies and start the project with the command `yarn run dev`.
+To run the project, you need to install the necessary dependencies and start the project with the command `docker-compose up --build`.